jodal/comics/docs/deployment.rst

 ================

-To change settings, you should not change the settings files shipped with *comics*, but instead override the settings in the apps environment or in the file ``comics/.env``.
+To change settings, you should not change the settings files shipped with Comics, but instead override the settings in the apps environment or in the file ``comics/.env``.
 Even if you do not want to override any default settings, you must at least set ``DJANGO_SECRET_KEY`` and most probably your database settings.
 A full set of environment variables for a production